ZakirBangash/ProductBox-front-end-challenge/README.md

 ## Library used in Frontend

-I used material UI for front-end, axios for data fetching.
+I used material UI for front-end, axios for data fetching. and React-error-boundary for error handling.

 ## State Management